Details of the Working Group

 Short term: (1) Increase awareness in the hydrological community of the value of multiple and diverse water knowledges for sustainable development in a changing world.
 (2) Establish a multi- and transdisciplinary network of academics from the social and natural sciences arts, and humanities, social actors, and citizens to develop co-creation approaches to water management and knowledge.

-Long Term: (1) Develop a shared vision and strategy for valuing multiple and diverse water knowledges within IAHS.
-(2) Identify and foster co-produced research and development initiatives that: i. bridge social and natural science and generate power-sensitive accounts of the production and distribution of hydrological risk; ii. recognises and leverages diverse grassroot knowledge on water management at multiple scales; iii. accounts for the aspirations and desired futures of actors who most directly experience and suffer from hydrological risk.
-(3) Develop a database of good practices of collaboration and co-creation of knowledge, both from existing research and new experiences within the WG.
+Long Term: (1) Develop a shared vision and strategy, and dedicated teaching/learning material, for valuing multiple and diverse water knowledges within IAHS.
+(2) Identify and foster co-created research and development initiatives that: i. bridge disciplinary siloes and generate power-sensitive accounts of the production and distribution of hydrological knowledge; ii. recognises and leverages diverse grassroot knowledge on water management at multiple scales and in different contexts; iii. engage civil society as well as other disciplines, including social sciences.
+(3) Develop a database of good practices of co-creation of knowledge, including strategies to motivate people and approaches to check the quality of co-creation processes.

 News

-A scientific session organized by CCWK will take place at EGU 2025 conference: Co-creation in Hydrology and Water Resources Management.
-The call for abstracts is open!
-Click on the session name to the link for submit yours.
+A scientific session organized by CCWK took place at EGU 2025 conference: Co-creation in Hydrology and Water Resources Management.

 Working group meeting at EGU 2024